opiumind/ts-notes/typescript.md

 ## Mixins

-* Another popular way of building up classes from reusable components is to build them by combining simpler partial classes
+* Another popular way of building up classes from reusable components is to build them by combining simpler partial classes.
 * The pattern relies on using Generics with class inheritance to extend a base class.